Hereditary Factor X Deficiency Is a Rare Bleeding Disorder that Affects About 1 in a Million People1,2

 Photo representing Fernando

 Fernando coped with more than 25 years of joint swelling, pain, and bruising, until he was tested and diagnosed with factor X deficiency after being hospitalized for an intracranial hemorrhage.
-(Actual patient experience)
+(Actual patient experience; name/photo changed for privacy)

 Symptom occurrence with factor X deficiency (N=42)3